pivotal-cf/bookbinder/README.md

 As a convenience, Bookbinder provides a command to update all your local doc repos, performing a git pull on each one:

         bin/bookbinder update_local_doc_repos

-### `tag` command

-The `bookbinder tag` command commits Git tags to checkpoint a book and its constituent document repositories.
-This allows the tagged version of the documentation to be re-generated at a later time.

-        bin/bookbinder tag book-formerly-known-as-v1.0.1

 ## Running the App Locally